Aboriginal and Torres Strait Islander people are warned that this website may contain images and voices of deceased persons.

 Several protests were inspired by Cockburn’s beautiful coastline and the deep connection some families have to the area.
 These included the Coogee Coastal Action Coalition (2002), which opposed the commercial development of Coogee Beach, and the Save Naval Base Shacks group (2010) which fought to protect the historic Naval Base holiday shacks.

 Two major campaigns have been fought to protect Cockburn’s precious bushland from new roads and highways.
-The Farrington Road protest (1984), and the Save Beeliar Wetlands/Roe 8 protest (2000-2017) both highlighted the environmental and social significance of local bushlands.
+The Farrington Road blockade (1984), and the Save Beeliar Wetlands/Roe 8 protest (2000-2017) both highlighted the environmental and social significance of local bushlands.
 During these campaigns many Cockburn residents literally put their bodies on the line in protest actions to prevent the destruction of surviving bush habitats and wildlife corridors.

 A number of other protests groups have also been formed in response to State Government plans for the Cockburn.
 For example, the Resumptions Protest Federation (formed by Bibra Lake residents) fought for land resumed for State Housing in 1954; the Kwinana Air Buffer Zone Committee (formed by Wattleup and Hope Valley residents) advocated for fair compensation when their entire town and rural areas were resumed for an industrial estate in 1997; and the Cockburn Community Steering Committee (formed by a range of local community organisations in 2013) which speared-headed the ‘Hands Off Cockburn’ protests against the State Government’s unpopular plans to amalgamate Cockburn into surrounding local council area.